thuang6/platform-resource-manager/README.md

 ## Environment setup
 Assuming all requirements are installed and configured properly, follow the steps below to set up a working environment.

-1. Install `intel-cmt-cat` tool with the commands:
+1. Install the `intel-cmt-cat` tool with the commands:

      ```
      git clone https://github.com/intel/intel-cmt-cat